Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Checking your HRV variability several times a week to look for patterns can be a helpful tool.
 A low HRV indicates that you need to improve your resiliency to stress to improve your mental and physical health.
 In the past, doctors your electrocardiograms to test your HRV, but today, you can buy heart rate monitors in conjunction with apps to get an idea of your HRV.

-Tracking your HRV with a device, such as the Oura Ring can allow you to gain a better understanding of your body and your resilience to stress, sleep quality and recovery each day.
-This is something my wife and I use on a daily basis to track our sleep and HRV levels.
+Tracking your HRV with a device, such as the Oura Ring can allow you to gain a better understanding of your body and your resilience to stress, sleep quality, and recovery each day.
+This is something my wife and I use daily to track our sleep and HRV levels.

 sleep tracking, Sleep Tracking: Technology to Improve Sleep Quality